kishore-2/rag-system/README.md

 ## Example Queries

-You can download and use the example PDF provided here -->  **"[Using ai to address medical needs.pdf](https://github.com/user-attachments/files/18259705/Using.ai.to.address.medical.needs.pdf)"**, and try these sample queries:
+You can download and use the example PDF provided here -->  **"[AI in Health Care  REPORT.pdf](https://github.com/user-attachments/files/18326815/AI.in.Health.Care.REPORT.pdf)"**, and try these sample queries:
-1. **What are the benefits of AI in healthcare?**
+1. **List two challenges of AI in healthcare.**
+2. **What is discussed in the "Future Directions" section?**
-2. **How does AI assist in patient monitoring?**
+3. **How can AI improve healthcare access in low-resource settings?**
-3. **What are the ethical considerations of using AI in healthcare?**
+4. **What are the limitations of AI in critical medical decision-making?**

 ---